Zapping Around the Neighborhood

 My eldest in the Quinny Zapp.

 My trunk had ample space for a two-door vehicle but an odd shaped opening that prevented me from getting any umbrella stroller into it.
-My Bugaboo Frog LINK would fit nicely, but I had to take it apart, including the wheels, to make that happen.
+My Bugaboo Frog would fit nicely, but I had to take it apart, including the wheels, to make that happen.
 That wasn’t practical so I went hunting for a compact stroller.

 Quinny Zapp Xtra Stroller on Amazon